AthenZ/k8s-athenz-webhook/README.md

 **Note**: This feature is currently in alpha mode and is being tested in a dry run mode.
-Some edge cases may not be fully covered yet while it's being developed to be on parity with the access Athenz api.
+Some edge cases may not be fully covered yet while it's being developed to be on parity with the access Athenz API.

 ## Prerequisites
 There are a variety of prerequisites required in order to run this controller, they